Last updated February 17, 2021

 Otherwise, the 60-day option does come with a price tag.

 The Uruguay passport is a rather good travel document, allowing the customary passport-free access to all of South America and MERCOSUR as well as visa-free access to Europe’s Schengen Area.

 For four years at the beginning of the century, Uruguay citizens even enjoyed “visa-free” access to the United States via ESTA.
 The fact that Uruguay has among the highest incomes per capita in the Americas helped make that possible.

 A Uruguayan passport no longer grants such access, but with very high visa approval numbers, Uruguay is once again a “roadmap country” being considered for visa-free access to the US again.

 In short, Uruguay has a good passport.
 Add that to a friendly tax regime and you’ve got a sure-fire winner for your second passport… or so you’d think.

 The road to Uruguay citizenship starts the same way the road to other Latin citizenships does: getting second residency and letting the hourglass sift away.

-Applying for Uruguay citizenship requires that you show proof that the country is your center of life.
+Applying for Uruguayan citizenship requires that you show proof that the country is your center of life.
 This proof can border on the arcane, as judges and immigration officials have requested library cards, receipts from doctor appointments, or proof of country club memberships.

 I know of two accounts in which families have spent several years in country – foregoing leaving for worry of having their citizenship prospects diminished – only to be turned down by judges and an immigration system that used circular logic on them.